Dobiecodes/dobiecodes/README.md

 </div>

 About Me:
 Hello there!
-I am Dobie, an aspiring Full Stack Developer from Las Vegas, NV currently enrolled in MIT xPro's coding bootcamp.
+I am Dobie, I work as an Integration Specialist for a large pathology company and an aspiring Full Stack Developer from Las Vegas, NV currently enrolled in MIT xPro's coding bootcamp.

   - :airplane: I love to travel and go on adventures.
   - :woman_cook: I enjoy cooking and i'm a big foodie.